 – Two Band-Aids

 Chris didn’t cheap out, either.
 While I’ll admit that I didn’t have high hopes (I think I’ve seen one too many Rambo-type “survival knives” with fishing line and a hook in the handle), I was pleasantly surprised to find that he put good-quality items in the Survival Frag.
-The Suunto Clipper compass ($18.00 on its own; I have a couple that I keep in jacket pockets as backups) is a really nice 1” compass with an adjustable bezel and pointer, and it worked very well once you got it level.
+The No products found. compass ($18.00 on its own; I have a couple that I keep in jacket pockets as backups) is a really nice 1” compass with an adjustable bezel and pointer, and it worked very well once you got it level.
 It pointed magnetic North identically to my higher-end Suunto M-3 baseplate compass.
 It can hang on to a jacket lapel, a shirt sleeve, rifle sling with its small built-in clip.